thebadladns/wasteladns/c++_2024-/src/TestMirrors/README.md

 ## Why a toilet?

 I'm not a good 3D artist, and the number of 3D assets I have lying around is somewhat limited.
 In particular for this scene, I needed a mesh with smooth, curved surfaces.
-I had in the past modeled and printed a 3D replica of my apartment for my partner's birthday, so I just grabbed what something quick from there.
+I had in the past modeled and printed a 3D replica of my apartment for my partner's birthday, so I just grabbed something quick from there.